 It’s not all about Carcinoid Syndrome!

-Most people think of Carcinoid Syndrome when they discuss NET Cancer.
-Anyone suggesting that all NET patients get carcinoid syndrome or that all symptoms of NETs are caused by carcinoid syndrome, is off the mark.
-Firstly, not everyone will have a ‘syndrome’ in addition to their tumours.
-Secondly, there are in actual fact, several associated syndromes depending on the location and type of NET Cancer.
-As an example of one syndrome, statistics vary from source to source but it is estimated that around a 30-45% of all ‘midgut’ patients will present with metastatic disease and around a third of those (∼10-15% of all midgut) will exhibit Carcinoid Syndrome indicating their tumours are functional (secreting excess hormones, particularly serotonin).
-It follows that Carcinoid Syndrome itself is not that common and it could be the same with other types of NET Cancer (even though it can appear more prevalent on forums).
+Most people think of Carcinoid Syndrome when they discuss NETs.
+Anyone suggesting that all NET patients get carcinoid syndrome or that all symptoms of NETs are caused by carcinoid syndrome, is WAY off the mark.
+Firstly, not everyone will have a ‘syndrome’ in addition to their tumours – the percentage is actually well below 50%.
+Secondly, there are in actual fact, several associated syndromes depending on the anatomical location and type of NET.
+As an example of one syndrome, statistics vary from source to source but it is estimated that around a 30-45% of all ‘midgut’ patients will present with metastatic disease and around a third of those (∼10-15% of all midgut) will exhibit Carcinoid Syndrome indicating their tumours are ‘functional’ (secreting excess hormones, particularly serotonin).
+It follows that Carcinoid Syndrome itself is not that common and it could be the same with other types of NET (even though it can appear more prevalent on forums).

 Functional / Non-Functional